rjakubco/FaFram8/docs/Readme.md

 * keepAll - Combination of `keepContainers` and `keep.os.resources`
 * additional.commands - Semicolon separated list of commands that should be executed (useful for small hotfixy specific for builds with problems etc.)
 * use.default.repositores - Flag if the default fabric repositories should be used
+* command.retry.timeout - Retry timeout in seconds when the command response contains "not found"

 ### Patches